Underwriters: navigating the technology terrain

 Sherborne emphasised that the new generation of brokers and underwriters coming into the market are used to a high standard of service in their daily life.
 He stated that “when a carrier can't provide a risk price or a product price in a quick, reasonable time frame, any broker or client is going to think: what's going on behind the scenes?
 If Amazon can deliver me milk in 20 minutes, why can't you give me a price in a day?”

-De Wever cited a study by AMS which found that the average time from submission to quote is 8 days, with a total of 20 days to move from submission to binding, with 2 of those days dedicated to entering information into underwriting systems.
+De Wever cited a study by AWS which found that the average time from submission to quote is 8 days, with a total of 20 days to move from submission to binding, with 2 of those days dedicated to entering information into underwriting systems.
 “Technology can help with shortening that.
 If you can give those hours back to an underwriter to actually make decisions, think of the productivity that can be gained there”, he added.

 Artificial intelligence can also play a role in helping underwriters become more efficient, by structuring data that is unstructured into “something that is actually usable”, particularly for lines of business where a lot of information needs to be digested in order to get to an understanding of the risk.
 De Wever said that “if you look at, for example, energy, you tend to get engineering reports that can be hundreds of pages.
 We're seeing that some of our partners are able to create a summarisation of such documents which allows them to be read in a matter of minutes, and then they are able to go and ask clarifying questions to those documents”.